Tante Jutta aus Kalkutta

 Tante Jutta aus Kalkutta ("Aunt Jutta from Calcutta") is a 1953 West German comedy film adapted from the play of the same name.
 It was directed by Karl Georg Külb and starred Viktor Staal, Ida Wüst, and Ingrid Lutz.

-It was made in Munich.
-The film's sets were designed by the Norwegian art director Arne Flekstad.
+Th film was made in Munich and its sets designed by the Norwegian art director Arne Flekstad.

+Släkten är värst (Unfriendly Relations), a 1936 Swedish comedy film, was also based on the same play.

+Synopsis

+A city-dwelling bachelor lawyer invents a family to get financial support from his wealthy aunt.
+Complications arise when his aunt unexpected visits the city.